 Desktop Browsers

-Desktop Chrome, Edge, and Firefox offer excellent PWA support with generous storage and full service worker features.
+Chrome, Edge, and Firefox on desktop all offer full service worker support with generous storage limits.

 Choosing Between PWAs and Native Apps